 Today, I am thinking about my beautiful friend, Jenny Green, who died a year ago.
-I wrote this piece for Urban Walkabout about the supermoon, an odd, rare phenomenon that helped me observe Jenny’s death and work towards accepting it.
+I wrote about the supermoon, an odd, rare phenomenon that helped me observe Jenny’s death and work towards accepting it, for UrbanWalkabout.

 According to NASA, our planet will see “the closest full moon to date in the 21st century” on November 14.
 I have experienced the uneasy combination of terror and excitement in the lead up to this supermoon.
 It will be one year since my friend, Jenny Green, died.
 Since I haven’t wanted to deal with my grief, I have focused on the moon.

 Astronomers have advised the public where to gather in order to observe the supermoon.
 Whether people are planning to capture it using expensive tripods or a phone camera, there are a few ideal vantage points.
 These include east-facing beaches, mountains, tall buildings and hills.

 Jenny loved beaches.
 Of all the beaches in the world, she was insistent that the best is Coogee Beach in Sydney.
 She scoffed if you dared to make the argument in favour of Bondi Beach, Nielsen Park or, God forbid, any Melbourne beach.
 Her dream was to listen to Tchaikovsky’s Violin Concerto in D Major at her favourite place, which was Coogee Beach at sunset, and “swoon with the sheer ridiculous beauty of it all.”